leo-lox/camelus/README.md

 </div>

 ## 1 Introduction
 Welcome to our social network app!
 This mobile application connects users across the globe.
 The app enables them to share posts and engage with content to interact securely.
 Unlike traditional networks, this app leverages the Nostr protocol for decentralized data storage.
-This is enhancing the privacy and resilience by distributing data across a network rather than central servers.
+This is enhancing the privacy for users.

-This documentation is aimed at beginner developers and students interested in mobile UI development.
-It is offering hands-on learning with structured code snippets from the original camelus code for learning how to build an user interface for apps.

 **Technologies**:
 - **Frontend**: Flutter
 - **Backend**: Decentralized storage via the Nostr protocol